out4b/cdif/README.md

 Since this model contains an abstract action call interface with arbitrary arguments definition, it would be flexible to support any kind of device API interface.
 By utilizing this common device model, CDIF design hopes to provide a web based common API interface for IoT devices.

 In original UPnP's definitions, once device discovery is done, the returned device model would present services as URLs, and it requires additional service discovery step to resolve the full service models.
 Unlike this, CDIF's common device model tries to put all service models together inside device model object to present the full capabilities of a device.
 And the service discovery process for each protocol, if exists, is assumed to be conducted by the underlying stack.
-CDIF won't expose any "service discovery" framework API interface, hoping to simplify client design, and also to be better compatible with protocols which have no service discovery concept.
+CDIF won't expose any "service discovery" framework API interface, hoping to simplify client design, and also to be better compatible with protocols, or vendor's proprietary implementations which have no service discovery concept.
 In addition, elements such as services, arguments, state variables in CDIF's common device model are indexed by their keys for easier addressing.

+In summary, CDIF's device model targets to provide a common abstraction for IoT devices when they are presented by the gateway.

 But still, due to the design of underlying network protocols such as Z-Wave, it could take hours for the device to report its full capabilities.
 In this case, framework would progressively update device models to reflect any new capabilities reported from the network.
-To uncover these new device capabilities, client may need to refresh device's model by invoking ```get-spec``` RESTful API interface at different times. please refer to [cdif-openzwave](https://github.com/out4b/cdif-openzwave) for more information on this.
+To uncover these new device capabilities, client may need to refresh device's model by invoking CDIF's ```get-spec``` RESTful API interface at different times. please refer to [cdif-openzwave](https://github.com/out4b/cdif-openzwave) for more information on this.

 Features
 --------
-This framework now has basic support to below connectivity standards:
+This framework now provides basic support to below connectivity standards:
 * [Bluetooth Low Energy](https://github.com/out4b/cdif-ble-manager)
 * [ONVIF Profile S camera](https://github.com/out4b/cdif-onvif-manager)
 * [Z-Wave](https://github.com/out4b/cdif-openzwave)